artyom/logpump/README.md

 	  -nohostnameprefix=false: do not set hostname as a default prefix -port=1463: scribe port
-	  -reconnectforever=false: try to reconnect forever instead of default 10 retries
+	  -reconnectforever=false: try to reconnect forever instead of default 10 retries -statedir="": directory to save state files if none was given in config

 Configuration file example: